xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/README.md

 This project involves analyzing the relationship between gender and narrative forms in French novels from 1750 to 1800.
 The analysis uses a Chi-square test of independence to determine whether there are significant associations between author gender and the chosen narrative forms for each 5-year period.
 The project also visualizes standardized residuals for significant periods and presents a summary of p-values across time intervals.

+The dataset used for this project is sourced from https://github.com/MiMoText/balance_novels as course material for the Digital Humanities course.

 ## Prerequisites

 To run the provided Python script, you need the following software and libraries installed on your machine: